mmaleki92/pyising/README.md

 # References
-I build the code based on the following code, added the python binding and made it modular after refining the structure. https://github.com/VictorSeven/IsingModel
+I built the code based on the following code, added the python binding and made it modular after refining the structure. https://github.com/VictorSeven/IsingModel